radiantearth/stac-spec/README.md

 just the `Item`s a user requests in their query.
 It is specified as a couple [OpenAPI](http://openapis.org) documents, one [standalone](api-spec/STAC-standalone.yaml) and one that is [integrated with WFS3](api-spec/WFS3core%2BSTAC.yaml) (see [wfs github](https://github.com/opengeospatial/wfs_fes) for info on it).
-The documents also include the `/stac/` endpoint which is a way for a dynamic server to provide catalog and dataset browsing.
+The documents also include the `/stac/` endpoint which is a way for a dynamic server to provide catalog and collection browsing.

 **Extensions:** The *[extensions/](extensions/)* folder is where extensions (profiles) live.
 Extensions can extend the functionality of the core spec or add fields for specific domains.